eda-ricercatore/admin-notes/skill-set/domain-specific/bio-biochem-biotech-pharma.md

-#	Research Institutes for Biochemistry, Biology, Biotechnology Ph.D.s
+#	Research Institutes for Ph.D.s in Biochemistry, Biology, Biotechnology, Medicinal Chemistry, and/or Pharmaceutical Science